 - Business Goal Establishment

 - Selection of Best Vendor

 1. Business Goal Establishment

 A clear picture of the business goal in a very specific manner helps to enlist the vendors precisely.
 A clear idea of what to achieve makes the vendor selection process easier.
-A proper business goal defines the respective performance parameters that helps in easy management of the vendors.
+A proper business goal defines the respective performance parameters that help in easy management of the vendors.